top of page

 Prepare to have your mind twisted, turned, and tossed into a kaleidoscope of artistic madness.
 Step into a world where eccentricity reigns supreme and rules are meant to be broken.
 Every corner of this quirky museum is a testament to Mr. Brain Wash's unique vision, where spray cans dance with paintbrushes and discarded objects find new life as masterpieces.

 Children will be mesmerized by the vibrant colors, larger-than-life installations, and imaginative artworks that adorn the museum's walls.
-It's a place where their imaginations can run wild, and they can engage with art in a playful and interactive manner.
+It's a place where their imaginations can run wild, allowing them to engage with art playfully and interactively.
 So grab your kids and your sense of adventure and immerse yourself in a mind-bending, eye-popping experience that will leave you questioning the very nature of art itself.
 Trust us, this place is a brain-tickling blast!

 23200 Pacific Coast Highway,